vinguyenthaotrinh/meow-care/README.md

-# 🐾 Meow-Care
+# 🐾 Meow-care

-MeowCare is a self-care gamification platform that helps users build healthy habits through engaging quests, progress tracking, and XP-based rewards.
+Meow-care is a self-care gamification platform that helps users build healthy habits through engaging quests, progress tracking, and XP-based rewards.
 Users log their daily activities like hydration, meals, sleep, focus time, and check-ins, and get rewarded for consistency and discipline.

 ## 🚀 Features